 US Income Tax Calculator 2026

-Estimate your 2026 federal income tax based on your salary, filing status, and deductions.
-See your marginal bracket, effective rate, and take-home pay — all calculated privately in your browser.
+Estimate your 2026 federal income tax based on salary, filing status, and deductions.
+See your marginal bracket, effective rate, and take-home pay, then use the result as a quick 2026 tax estimator or refund baseline against your withholding.

 Understanding US Federal Income Tax Brackets for 2026